Sumo Logic ahead of the packRead article

 We are excited about OpenTelemetry and eager to continue supporting it on our platform.
 We've built our distribution of the OpenTelemetry collector to ingest logs, metrics, and traces into Sumo Logic.
 We are bringing first-class support for this to Sumo Logic's web-based experience.

-If you’re ready to get started, follow this guide to using the common OpenTelemetry demo application with Sumo Logic.
+If you’re ready to get started, follow this guide to using the common OpenTelemetry demo application with Sumo Logic and read our guide to OpenTelemetry

 Reduce downtime and move from reactive to proactive monitoring.